 Also visit the Lotus Spa.
 The thermal suite has a hydrotherapy pool with a cascading rain shower and therapeutic jets.
 Relax on soothing waterbeds or enjoy steam and sauna rooms featuring different humidity and aromas.

 With all there is to enjoy on board, it may not matter where the Regal sails.
 However it cruises the Mediterranean, Greek Isles and northern Europe in summer and the eastern Caribbean during winter.
-Visit Princess.com or call 888-PRINCESS.
+Call 888-PRINCESS.